im-AMS/Conformal-Maps/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Conformal-Maps documentation!
+Welcome to conformalMaps documentation!
 ==============================================

-This package conformalMappings is about conformal mappings and their applications.
+This package conformalMaps is about conformal mappings and their applications.
 It was made to be as interactive as possible with sliders from IPyWidgets.
 The aim is to create a full package of scientific Python with release, documentation, webpage etc...
-The packet adresses students of applied sciences, lecturers, researchers and engineers and scientists at companies.
+The package adresses students of applied sciences, lecturers, researchers and engineers and scientists at companies.

 Application examples can be found on `Conformal Mappings with SymPy <https://github.com/zolabar/ConformalMappingSympy>`_ .
 Back to `Conformal-Mapps github repository <https://github.com/zolabar/Conformal-Maps>`_ .